mrcavalcanti/mosaicoo/docs/sources/visualizations/time-series/graph-time-series-as-lines.md

 ### Line interpolation

-Choose how Grafana interpolates the series line.
+Choose how Mosaicoo interpolates the series line.
 The screenshots below show the same data displayed with different line interpolations.

 #### Linear